mischiatim/paintora/README.md

 See the '_ml_models_' notebook for details.

-## Interative visualization of the results
+## Interactive visualization of the results
 - I used Bokeh (https://bokeh.org) to create an app with multiple interactive widgets.
 - The app is initialized by loading one of the 'test' listings (not used for training the machine learning models) and showing: its image, its listed and predicted price, its three closest neighbors in the 'train' set.
 - A button is provided to allow the user to re-initialize the app with a different test listing (pseudo-random generator)